amsam0/voicechat-discord/readme.md

 <!-- prettier-ignore-start -->
 > **Warning**
+>
 > This is not an official addon. **Please don't go to the Simple Voice Chat discord server for support!
 Instead, please use [GitHub issues](https://github.com/naturecodevoid/voicechat-discord/issues)
 > for support.** I'll try to provide support as soon as possible but there is no guarantee for how long it will take.
 <!-- prettier-ignore-end -->

-Simple Voice Chat Discord Bridge is a Paper/Purpur/Spigot/Bukkit plugin to make a bridge between Simple Voice Chat and Discord to allow for players without the mod to hear and speak. **This means that
-Bedrock edition players connected through Geyser can use voice chat!**
+Simple Voice Chat Discord Bridge is a Fabric mod and Paper (and Purpur, Spigot, Bukkit) plugin to make a bridge between Simple Voice Chat and Discord to allow for players without the mod to hear and speak. **This means that Bedrock edition players connected through Geyser can use voice chat!**

 ## Installation and Usage